skip to main content

 Nearly every musician will interact with the BBC at some point in their career.

-The BBC is the single largest employer of musicians in the UK.
+Did you know that the BBC is the single largest employer of musicians in the UK?

 And it is the main commissioner of new music in the UK — supporting music writers, session players and many more.